denosaurs/tabtab/README.md

 - `name`: The program to complete
 - `completer`: The program that does the completion (can be the same program).
+- `location`: Location of shell configuration.
+- `cmd`: Command to call your script with when asking for completions.

 `tabtab.install()` will ask the user which SHELL to use, and optionally a path to write to.
 This will add a new line to either `~/.bashrc`, `~/.zshrc` or